 For a little retail therapy, you can find a treasure trove of unique and vintage items including furniture, gifts and architectural items at stores like Red Horse Antique Mall, Bus Depot Antiques and Marketplace and Heritage Home Vintage Inspired Living.
 Clothing retailers include King’s Ransom, which carries women’s and children’s fashions, and J Rae’s Boutique, with a variety of tops, bottoms, dresses, shoes, jewelry and accessories.
 For authentic western wear, look no further than Apos Boot Outlet and Apos Western Wear, where you can walk out looking like a cowboy even if you might be a city slicker.

-Other not-to-miss downtown shops include The Publish Page Bookshop, Read Fine Art Gallery, an eclectic art gallery, and Dunn & Co., which has handmade gifts, home decor, clothing, soaps and candles.
-After your shopping excursion, indulge in a treat at Trovato Street, a nostalgic candy store, or swing by Massage by G for a decadent hot stone, reflexology or aromatherapy treatment.
+Other not-to-miss downtown shops include The Publish Page Bookshop, Read Fine Art Gallery, an eclectic art gallery.
+After your shopping excursion, indulge in a treat at Trovato Street, a nostalgic candy store, or swing by Amani by G for a decadent hot stone, reflexology or aromatherapy treatment.